 All of my books may be purchased online directly from my publisher, Good Faith Media on my author page or at the link below each description.
 They are also available at Amazon or Barnes & Noble. (ebooks & Kindle versions also at these links.)

 Trailblazer Trilogy chronicles the personal and civic struggles and successes of Noble Wimberly Jones, colonial Georgia’s premiere doctor and statesman for American independence.
 The Trailblazer trilogy brings to life the powerful story of an important Georgia statesman – Noble Wimberly (N.W.)
 Jones – and illustrates his contributions to the common good of a growing colonial community.
 Travel with young N.W. on his family’s perilous voyage to establish the Georgia colony where he becomes both a thriving doctor and a political activist against England’s excessive taxation and, ultimately, a founder of the Georgia Medical Society.
-Appropriate for both middle school and young adult readers, this compelling narrative is certain to engage booklovers drawn to the trilogy’s historical arch.
+Appropriate for both middle school and young adult readers, this compelling narrative is certain to engage book lovers drawn to the trilogy’s historical arch.

 Trailblazer: Part Three takes readers of all ages through Georgia patriot Noble Wimberly (N.W.)
 Jones’s final journey as a family man, busy doctor, and colonial statesman.
 N.W. confronts multiple challenges and experiences many adventures from 1760 – 1805, including fighting disease outbreaks, building a friendship with Benjamin Franklin, and involving himself in legislative battles.
 The book concludes as N.W. becomes the first president of the newly founded Georgia Medical Society.
 This engaging stand-alone historical fiction tome completes Lynelle’s Trailblazer trilogy.
 Purchase directly from the publisher, Good Faith Media.
 [Nook or Kindle]